This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is therapeutic hypothermia done?

 The therapeutic hypothermia process often begins with an IV (intravenous) of cold liquid to cool the person's body quickly.
-Caregivers keep the body temperature low with ice packs, icy cold wet towels, or fans.
+Healthcare providers keep the body temperature low with ice packs, icy cold wet towels, or fans.
 The ice packs are placed on the person's neck, armpits, torso, and groin.
 His body is slowly rewarmed 12 to 24 hours later.

 What happens during therapeutic hypothermia?